optimusprime009/Human-or_robot/README.md

 ## Data Source <a name="source"/>

-Our data is from Kaggle Competition: [Facebook Recruiting IV: Human or Robot?](https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot)
+My data is from Kaggle Competition: [Facebook Recruiting IV: Human or Robot?](https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot)

 There are two kinds of datasets.
 One is a **bidder dataset** that includes a list of bidder information, including their id, payment account, and address.
 The other is a **bid dataset** that includes 7.6 million bids on different auctions.
 The bids in this dataset are all made by mobile devices.